AGCoL

 Graphical Align (from pull-down)

-Select Align (Max 50kb) from the Selected: drop-down on the 2D control bar, then select a region of maximum 50kb, which must have hits.
+Check Show on the 2D control bar, then select a region of maximum 50kb, which must have hits.
 To select a region, drag the mouse along the sequence and release when the desired range is highlighted.

 baseview